 Top 10 Best Books About Drug Addiction

-in this unique exploration biographical and autobiographical exploration of alcoholism, authors Maureen Palmer and Michael Pond tell Pond’s story of succumbing to addiction after 20 years as a therapist helping patients battle their damaging dependencies
+- The Couch of Willingness – in this unique exploration biographical and autobiographical exploration of alcoholism, authors Maureen Palmer and Michael Pond tell Pond’s story of succumbing to addiction after 20 years as a therapist helping patients battle their damaging dependencies.

 Give us your feedback about this page, here